Influence of agent's self-disclosure on human empathy: Introduction

-We consider empathy to be a significant element for gaining human acceptance as a social member.
-For humans to get along with each other, it is important to empathize with the other\cite{Gaesser13,Klimecki16}.
-In the field of psychology, research has focused on empathy.
-Omdahl \cite{Omdahl95} roughly classifies empathy into three types: (1) affective empathy, which is an emotional response to the emotional state of others, (2) cognitive understanding of the emotional state of others, which is defined as cognitive empathy, and (3) empathy including the above two.
-Preston and De Waal \cite{Preston02} suggested that at the heart of the empathic response was a mechanism that allowed the observer to access the subjective emotional state of the target.
-They defined the perception-action model (PAM) and unified the differences in empathy.
-They defined empathy as three types: (a) sharing or being influenced by the emotional state of others, (b) assessing the reasons for the emotional state, and (c) the ability to identify and incorporate other perspectives.
-Focusing on whether they act in consideration of the interests of others from the perspective of others, a change of perspective was considered from the perspective of time discounting.
-Olderbak et al. \cite{Olderbak14} described theoretical and empirical support for the emotional specificity of empathy and presented an emotion-specific empathy questionnaire that assesses affective and cognitive empathy for six basic emotions.
+We consider empathy to be a significant element in being accepted by humans as a member of society.
+For humans to get along with each other, it is important that they empathize with the other\cite{Gaesser13,Klimecki16}. \\ Empathy and the effects that it has on others have been a focus of research in the field of psychology.
+Omdahl\cite{Omdahl95} roughly classifies empathy into three types: (1) affective empathy, which is an emotional response to the emotional state of others, (2) cognitive understanding of the emotional state of others, which is defined as cognitive empathy, and (3) empathy including the above two.
+Preston and de Waal\cite{Preston02} suggested that at the heart of the empathic response was a mechanism that allowed the observer to access the subjective emotional state of the target.
+They defined the perception-action model (PAM) and unified the different perspectives in empathy.
+They defined empathy as three types: (a) sharing or being influenced by the emotional state of others, (b) assessing the reasons for the emotional state, and (c) having the ability to identify and incorporate other perspectives.
+Olderbak et al.\cite{Olderbak14} described theoretical and empirical support for the emotional specificity of empathy and presented an emotion-specific empathy questionnaire that assesses affective and cognitive empathy for six basic emotions. \\ Although we focus on the positive effects of empathy to improve society's acceptance of AI agents in this study, empathy has been discussed from various aspects including negative effects in psychological literature.
+Bloom tried to introduce a neutral aspect of empathy by introducing not only positive influences but also negative ones\cite{Bloom16}.
+He claimed that it is possible for empathy to act as a moral guide that leads humans to irrational decision-making and relationships to violence and anger.
+Also, he claimed that we can overcome this problem by using conscious, deliberative reasoning and altruistic approaches. \\ Various questionnaires are used as a measure of empathy, but we examined two famous ones.
+The Ten Item Personality Inventory (TIPI) is used to investigate human personality \cite{Gosling03}.
+For the experiment of this study, since empathy may be biased by human personality, TIPI could be used as a questionnaire survey.
+The Interpersonal Reactivity Index (IRI), also used in the field of psychology, is used to investigate the characteristics of empathy\cite{Davis80}.
+Baron-Cohen and Wheelwright\cite{Baron-Cohen04} reported a new self-report questionnaire, the Empathy Quotient (EQ), for use with adults of normal intelligence.
+Lawrence et al.\cite{Lawrence04} investigated the reliability and validity of the EQ and determined its factor structure.
+Experimental results showed a moderate association between the EQ subscale and the IRI subscale.
+We ultimately decided to use only the IRI as a questionnaire for its suitability with our experiment.